jHu9xSA7Tyqv/ADML-Host/docs/egret-satellite.md

 It is a *metaphor* — a small, elegant physical build that reveals the mindset,
 geometric intuition, and fabrication discipline behind much larger architectures.

-This page demonstrates how a simple 3D vortex sculpture, built on a robotic gantry,
+This page demonstrates how a simple 3D vortex sculpture, built on a 3D CAD Quad Robotic Gantry,
 encodes the same reasoning patterns required for advanced systems such as
 semantic substrates, identity pipelines, and orbital architectures.